 Model Experiments

 Recreational fisheries are complex systems where human impacts and ecological interactions feedback on each other to make management of any one species difficult.
 A key challenge facing many managers is how to maintain or improve abundances of certain highly valued, and exploited, species in the face of competition with other less valued, and exploited, species.
-The modeling experiments are designed to mimic this situation.
+Our modeling experiments are designed to mimic this situation.
 Species 1 in our models represents the dominant, highly valued, and highly exploited species that managers are seeking to maintain while species 2 represents a less valued, and less exploited species.
-We focused on four different model experiments that reflect scenarios that are likely commonly encountered by fisheries managers.
+We focused on three different model experiments that reflect scenarios that are likely commonly encountered by fisheries managers.
 While not an experiment, first, we sought to understand how the fishery in this model functioned over a range of harvest levels (both species 1 and 2).
 The aim of this simulation was to understand species dynamics and the stable states that are present in our simulated fishery system.
 In our first experiment, we sought to the implications of active management of only one species (species 1) versus both species (species 1 and 2), and the resultant influence on species dynamics.
 Our second model experiment focused on the interactive effects of management on both species in the system.
 Here, we sought to understand the different paths managers may take to the same outcome through managing one or both species.
 Finally, we explored the influences of slow changes in juvenile refuge availability and the resultant influences on stable states.
 Within this model experiment, we take a safe-operating space approach where managers use the tools at their disposal to keep a system in the desired stable state despite slow moving changes outside their control.
 Different modeling runs used slightly different parameterizations for harvest, stocking, and habitat availability (Appendix/Supplement).
 Species interaction strengths, mortality, survival, and fecundity were held constant across simulations (Appendix/Supplement).
 Model simulations were performed in R using RStudio and the deSolve package (Soetaert et al. 2010, R Core Team 2020, RStudio Team 2020).

 Results